DeanAyalon/verdaccio/files/readme.md

-This directory gets copied into the container
+This directory gets copied into the image